 - Commencement Dates.

-All interested persons are invited to attend and present data, views or arguments regarding the proposed rules, either orally at the hearing or prior to the hearing in writing.
-Written comments must be received no later than 5 p.m. on March 21.
-Written comments may be emailed, mailed or delivered to:
+PUBLIC COMMENT: All interested persons are invited to present data, views or arguments regarding the proposed and amended rules in writing.
+On the four amended rules, the FAS director will consider only those comemnts pertaining to the language amended.
+The FAS director will not hold an in-person public hearing on the proposed and amended rules.
+Written comments must be received no later than 5 p.m. on May 5, 2017, and may be emailed, mailed or delivered to:

 City of Seattle